-Employer Category Standard Deficit Maximum Deficit Recovery Period Recovery Period scheme employers 20 years 30 years Arms length management organisations of scheme employers 20 years 30 years care trusts 20 years 30 years admission bodies working on contracts for scheme employers The period that the contract still has to run.
+Employer Category Standard Deficit Recovery Period Maximum Deficit Recovery Period scheme employers 20 years 30 years Arms length management organisations of scheme employers 20 years 30 years care trusts 20 years 30 years admission bodies working on contracts for scheme employers The period that the contract still has to run.
 30 years Other admission bodies The average remaining working life of the employer's work-force as at 1 April 2010 30 years

-- that the former small admitted bodies group employers deficit recovery contributions and ongoing rate contributions will be phased in, in steps, over the 6 year period 2011/12 to 2016/17; - that the T&PC employers will be given the opportunity to phase in the increase in their contributions in steps over the 3 year period 2011/12 to 2013/14;

-- On the cessation of an employer's participation in the Scheme, the actuary will be asked to make a termination assessment.
+- that the grouped employing bodies (small admitted bodies and town and parish councils) deficit recovery contributions and ongoing rate contributions will be phased in, in steps, over the 3 year period 2011/12 to 2013/14; - that certain individual employers, detailed in Schedule C, will be given the opportunity to phase in the increase in their contributions in steps over the 3 year period 2011/12 to 2013/14; - On the cessation of an employer's participation in the Scheme, the actuary will be asked to make a termination assessment.
 Any deficit in the Scheme in respect of the employer would be due to the Scheme as a termination contribution, unless it was agreed by the administering authority and the other parties involved that the assets and liabilities relating to the employer would be transferred within the Scheme to another participating employer.
-The "least risk" basis of assessment of a termination payment will apply for all admission bodies, except where a successor or guarantor body inherits ongoing responsibility for the orphan liabilities arising on cessation of the admission. - In certain instances, and in particular for Fund employers which are considered by the Administering Authority to provide a high level of covenant, an allowance may be made as part of the recovery plan for investment performance at a higher level than that assumed for assessment of the funding target.
+The "least risk" basis of assessment of a termination payment will apply for all admission bodies, except where a successor or guarantor body inherits ongoing responsibility for the orphan liabilities arising on cessation of the admission.

+- In certain instances, and in particular for Fund employers which are considered by the Administering Authority to provide a high level of covenant, an allowance may be made as part of the recovery plan for investment performance at a higher level than that assumed for assessment of the funding target.
 This higher level of return assumed will, in particular, reflect the actual investment strategy of the Fund, on the basis that this is to be maintained over the entire recovery period.
 The assumptions to be used in these Recovery Plan calculations are set out in the Appendix. - All transferee admission bodies (i.e. "best value" contractors delivering services to scheme employers) should be accepted for admission into the Fund so long as all the necessary regulatory requirements for admission are satisfied.

 No special conditions or requirements will apply for transferee admission bodies given their ultimately close links with the Scheme Employer, although the Fund retains the right to seek special terms or conditions if these are considered warranted in specific cases.

-In the case of a transferee admission body, or any participating employer acting as guarantor in the case of non-transferee admission body, of any participating employer acting an alternative funding basis or approach (including on termination) will be subject to agreement from the relevant guarantor body/scheme employer.
+In the case of a transferee admission body, or any participating employer acting as guarantor in the case of non-transferee admission bodies, implementation of an alternative funding basis or approach (including on termination) will be subject to agreement from the relevant guarantor body/scheme employer.
 Any special funding arrangements between the scheme employer and transferee admission body should be covered by the commercial arrangements, i.e. outside the Fund and not part of the admission agreement.